Request for Proposals

 Each unique art installation:

-The intent of this project is to build a network of public art installations in bus shelters across the Southern sector and the City of Dallas.
+The intent of this project is to build a network of art installations in bus shelters across the Southern sector and the City of Dallas.
 Each art installation location is chosen in cooperation with the project sponsor, MSC and DART.

 ARTIST SELECTION CRITERIA